steveiliop56/tinyauth-docs/docs/guides/github-oauth.md

-# Setting up Tinyauth with Github OAuth
+# Setting up tinyauth with Github OAuth

 Tinyauth has builtin support for Github OAuth with just two environment variables.
-Most of the hard work happens on the Github side rather than Tinyauth :).
+Most of the hard work happens on the Github side rather than tinyauth :).

 ## Requirements

 Github is relatively simple in it's OAuth requirements so what you need for this guide is just:

-- Any domain name (in my testing `.local` works too)
+- Any domain name (`.local` works too)
 - A Github account

 ## Create the Github OAuth app